 - The requestor will be notified in writing of the estimated costs, above the initial free 3 hours, and will have the opportunity to cancel their request without incurring any fees.

-- If proceeding with the FOI request, the requestor will be required to pay a non-refundable deposit by cash or Bank Draft only (personal cheques and credit cards not accepted at this time) prior to the request being processed in the amount of:
+- If proceeding with the FOI request, the requestor will be required to pay a non-refundable deposit by Bank Draft only (cash, personal cheques and credit cards not accepted at this time) prior to the request being processed in the amount of approximately:

 - 50% of the fee if total estimated fees will be over $100; or